mushfikurr/edu-social-media/README.md

 # Educational Social Media

 A proof of concept education-oriented social media.
-Developed primarily in Python, using Flask.
+Developed using Python (Flask) and HTML/CSS/JavaScript (jQuery).
+Uses SQLAlchemy for migratable databases.